 The process is begun by filing an application with the court, specifying a particular conviction for possible expungement.
 The court will review and process the application, and then forward it to the Prosecutor's Office for review and response.

-If you are intending to file for an expungement, it is highly advised that you contact a Columbus criminal defense attorney right away.
+If you are intending to file for an expungement to clear your record, it is highly advised that you contact a Columbus expungement attorney right away.
 An attorney can provide you with assistance throughout the filing process that can greatly increase your chances of an outcome in which your expungement is granted.

-Unfortunately, not all convictions are eligible for expunction, in Ohio there are what are called "prohibited offenses" and these are not eligible for an expunction, these include:
+Unfortunately, not all convictions are eligible for expunction.
+In Ohio there are "prohibited offenses" and these are not eligible for an expunction, such as: